Chubu, City Guides, Kanto, Road Trip

 So what makes Karuizawa a worthy stop?
 Well, Karuizawa is the perfect mountain town that has everything: nature, hiking, good food, and shopping.
 I’ve written a separate blog post on Karuizawa which will tell you all about this town.

-Tip!
-Find out more about what to do, where to stay, and what to eat in Karuizawa: Read my blog post on Karuizawa here
+What to do in Karuizawa: Find out more about what to do, where to stay, and what to eat in Karuizawa – Read my blog post on Karuizawa here

 Where to eat in Karuizawa